WHAT FRANK’S NEW PARTY LACKS. A CHARISMATIC LEADER CAPABLE OF CAPTURING THE NATION’S IMAGINATION

 Sounds impossible?
 “Cometh the hour, cometh the man” (or woman) goes an old English proverb.
 It means – according to one definition – that “at a time of great crisis or need, the right leader or capable person will appear to solve a problem and save the day.
 That history produces the necessary hero precisely when a situation demands one”.
 And, boy, does the current situation in Fiji demand a hero.

-We are entering a period of grave danger as the economic fallout from the war in the Middle East collides with the nation’s crippling social problems – of a drug and HIV crisis, a collapse in public confidence, a mass exodus from the country and a national leadership wallowing in dysfunction.
+We are entering a period of grave danger as the economic fallout from the war in the Middle East collides with the nation’s crippling social problems – of a drug and HIV crisis, a collapse in public confidence, a mass exodus from the country and a national leadership wallowing in dysfunction and scandal.

 Who can lead us out of it?